imhemish/desktop_linux_themer/README.md

 The following steps should be followed for downloading:

-- Make sure that you are using a supported desktop environment.
+- Make sure that you are using a [supported desktop environment](#requirements).

 - Make sure that you have [Python 3 installed on your system](#check-python-installation).
 (Most GNU/Linux distros have python3 preinstalled.)

-- In a terminal, install the `pysimplegui` library by typing `sudo pip install pysimplegui` (if it errors, [check the official documentation.](https://pip.pypa.io/en/stable/installation/))
+- In a terminal, install the `pysimplegui` library by typing `sudo pip install pysimplegui` (if this errors, [check the official documentation.](https://pip.pypa.io/en/stable/installation/))

 - Download the latest archive (either tar.gz or .zip) in the [releases](../../releases/latest).
 - Unzip it using your favorite unarchiver.